S2 - Advocating for our Students

 The Freehold Regional will lose approximately $24 million in state funding under the plan put forth by state legislative leaders.
 The district will go from receiving approximately $51 million in state aid down to $27 million after the implementation period is complete.

-This school year (2020-2021), the Freehold Regional's state aid was reduced by approximately $5.8 million.
-The proposed aid reduction for the next school year (2021-2022) is approximately $6.7 million with subsequent reductions for the next three years thereafter continuing on until we lose approximately $30 million in funding.
 Even with raising taxes, we will never be able to close that gap.
 Our class sizes are already at 30 students for core courses.
 That number will have to rise to accommodate cuts.
-Critical infrastructure work will be delayed, our extracurricular structure will change, transportation for students will also be affected.
+Critical infrastructure work will be delayed, our extracurricular structure will change, and transportation for students will also be affected.

 Karen Wall, a reporter for the local Patch, recently published an article about the secretive math surrounding the state’s school funding formula.
 Please take a moment to read the article, “Toms River, Brick Seek ‘Secret’ Math Equation in School Aid Fight” which highlights administrators’ frustrations over the lack of transparency regarding the funding cuts we face under S2.
 While the focus of the piece is two schools in Ocean County, their concerns mirror ours in the Freehold Regional.